 Penalty Free Withdrawals

-The amounts specified in an annuity contract that can be withdrawn on a penalty free basis, even during the time in which the annuity is subject to the surrender period.
+The amounts specified in an annuity contract that can be withdrawn on a penalty free basis, even during the time in which the annuity is subject to early surrender charges.

 An immediate annuity payment term where income payments are made by the insurance company for a predetermined set period of time only.